 While they are highly effective at easing pain, opioids have a great potential for abuse and addiction because of the high opioids can provide.
 In the United States:

-- More than 21 million Americans over the age of 12 needed substance abuse treatment in 2019.
+- More than 21 million Americans over the age of 12 needed substance use disorder treatment in 2019.

 - In 2019, nearly 50,000 people died from an opioid overdose.

 - The economic burden of prescription opioid misuse amounts to $78.5 billion a year.

 - Up to 29% of patients on prescription opioids for chronic pain misuse the medication.
 Up to 6% of these patients later transition to heroin.